Ultimately, BEAM's success will be measured by the number of students who enter STEM careers.

 Perseverance: “What’s the longest you’ve spent on a math problem?”

-We measure student perseverance in problem solving by tracking the longest students have spent solving a single math problem, surveying students at the start and end of each summer.
+We measure student perseverance in problem solving by tracking the longest students have spent solving a single math problem, asking students about their experience before and after the program.

 Interest: “are you more interested in math?”